September 17, 2014

-- In June 2011 the Ministry of Agriculture in Thailand laid a policy (“Rice Strategy”) that committed to non-GM rice as part of strengthening the nation’s rice production while promoting farmers’ livelihoods and consumer confidence.
+- In June 2011, the Ministry of Agriculture in Thailand laid a policy (“Rice Strategy”) that committed to non-GM rice as part of strengthening the nation’s rice production while promoting farmers’ livelihoods and consumer confidence.
 The policy is supported by Thailand’s Rice Exporters Association.

 Vitamin A supplementation and food fortification in the Philippines (began in 1999) has already reduced vitamin A deficiency in preschool age children from 40% in 2003 to 15.2% in 2008 (the World Health Organization considers 15% to be the cutoff for when deficiency is considered a public health problem).

 Other solutions to vitamin-A deficiency are available, such as delivering vitamin A supplements and fortifying vitamin A in staple foods, and are better targeted and more cost efficient.
 Furthermore, many conventionally bred plants show a high carotinoid content.
-Vitamin-A deficiency is a symptom of malnutrition due to severe poverty.
+Vitamin-A deficiency is a symptom of malnutrition and hunger due to severe poverty.

-- January 2012 New report "Golden Lies" from Testbiotech, Germany - click here for a summary and to download the pdf.
+- January 2012 report "Golden Lies" from Testbiotech, Germany - click here for a summary and to download the pdf.